labsyspharm/cylinter/docs/modules/aggregateData.md

 parent: Modules
 ---

-1\. `aggregateData`: This module aggregates single-cell data from all tissues in the analysis into a combined feature table that will be serially redacted by downstream modules.
+1\. `aggregateData`: This module aggregates single-cell data from all tissues in an analysis into a combined feature table which is passed to downstream modules (automated).

 ### No YAML configurations